rellis0/cursor_website/README.md

 # My Streamlit Project

-This is a simple Streamlit website project.
+This is a simple Streamlit website project with a clock and a Snake game.

 ## Setup